ample/gatsby-starter-ample/plugins/gatsby-ample-importer/README.md

 - `text`: A string or text field that can be extracted directly.
 - `sys`: A value that came from the data source itself.

+A field type value can also be a function, object, or array.
+See below for more info.

+#### Function Field Type

 There is one exception to this rule.
 If the value of the field is a function, the result of running the function will be the resolved value.
 The function receives one argument, the object retrieved from the data source.
 For example, say I wanted to include an alias `name` that returns the title.
 That config might look something like this:

 ```js